HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >

 On 24 Dec.
 1998, Federal Environment Minister Hill signalled the go-ahead for the Beverley project.
 Before issuing final environmental approval for the project, however, he requested some further tests on the project's likely impact on local groundwater.
 These tests are to show that the planned injection of waste liquids from the in-situ leaching operation into the Beverley aquifer won't endanger the surrounding groundwater.
 The tests should be completed within a few months.
 Upon issuance of environmental approval, Federal Resources Minister, Nick Minchin, would decide if approval is granted for the Beverley mine.
 (The Age/The Australian 25 Dec.
 1998)

-> View Environment Australia's Environment Assessment Report external link (133k) of the Beverley EIS (December 1998)
+> View Environment Australia's Environment Assessment Report (133k) of the Beverley EIS (December 1998)

 On 12 Nov.
 1998, the government of South Australia announced that it has delayed the issuance of its environmental assessment of the Beverley project for one month.
 It is now being expected for early December.